db-gb/DataStreamSketches/documentation/f2_estimate.md

 ## F2Estimate

-This class provides a space and time efficient data structure to estimate the second moment of a data stream up to a factor `(1 ± epsilon)` with probability at least `1-delta`.
+This class provides a space and time efficient data structure to estimate (called a sketch) the second moment of a data stream up to a factor `(1 ± epsilon)` with probability at least `1-delta`.

 This is an implementation of the Tug-of-War sketch algorithm in the paper "The Space Complexity of Approximating the Frequency Moments" by Noga Alon, Yossi Matias, Mario Szegedy.